guidance-ai/llgtrt/README.md

 ### Building the TensorRT-LLM Engine

-Follow the [TensorRT-LLM Quick-start](https://nvidia.github.io/TensorRT-LLM/quick-start-guide.html), adjusted for running in the `llgtrt/llgtrt` container.
+This is based on the [TensorRT-LLM Quick-start](https://nvidia.github.io/TensorRT-LLM/quick-start-guide.html).
+Follow the steps here, and look into that guide if needed.

 First, use the `llgtrt/llgtrt` container to run bash.

 ```bash
 ./docker/bash.sh --volume /path/to/hf-models:/models